zacanger/zacanger.github.io/src/2016/new-years-resolutions.md

 * Be making more money
   * Preferably where I am now, but somewhere else if that doesn't work out
   * Also start actually emailing recruiters back
+* Switch to Mutt or some other purely text-based email client